 Overview

-SYNQ integrates with your Git repositories to extract information about code changes across your data platform.
-This integration works with multiple frameworks and tools, including:- dbt (Data Build Tool)
+Coalesce Quality integrates with your Git repositories to extract information about code changes across your data platform.
+The integration works with multiple frameworks and tools, including:- dbt (Data Build Tool)

 - Looker (LookML)